Robust black-box quantum-state preparation via quantum signal processing: Introduction

-is the normalization factor.
-This gives a polynomial-time algorithm for the preparation of a large class of quantum states, namely the ones for which the quantum circuit for $c(x)$ is computable in polynomial time and $\sqrt{\gamma}$ is an inverse polynomial in $n$, a dramatic improvement over a previous work~\cite{laneveQuantumSignalProcessing2023}.
+is the average squared oracle value (note: $\sqrt{N \gamma}$ is the normalization factor), essentially matching Grover's complexity.
+This gives a polynomial-time algorithm for the preparation of a large class of quantum states, namely the ones for which the quantum circuit for $c(x)$ is computable in polynomial time and $\sqrt{\gamma}$ is an inverse polynomial in $n$.
+Indeed, it is worth noting that the number of ancilla qubits needed does not depend directly on $n$.

 In Section~\ref{sec:quantum-signal-processing} we give a brief overview of QSP and QSVT, with the necessary elements that we are going to use in the rest of the work.
 In Section~\ref{sec:unitary-logarithm} we show how to extract the `logarithm' of a unitary using QSVT, a construction taken from~\cite{lowHamiltonianSimulationUniform2017}.
 In Section~\ref{sec:quantum-state-preparation} we use an ideal implementation of the logarithm of unitary to prepare a quantum state, and Section~\ref{sec:error-analysis} gives a full error analysis when the unitary logarithm is implemented via quantum signal processing.